SGAC Involvement with the United Nations

 - SGAC’s global events: the Space Generation Congress, the Space Generation Fusion Forum and SGx

-- SGAC’s regional and local events: Space Generation Forum and SG [country]
+- SGAC’s regional and local events: Space Generation Workshop and SG [country]

 - SGAC’s thematic events